 The Congress has expanded from a one-day gathering in 1969 to the present five-day event.
-The past forty+ years have seen a tremendous growth in the enthusiasm for our instrument as evidenced by the many gifted young artists who have performed at the Congresses.
-Congresses have been held in the United States, Canada, France, England, Germany, Japan, Italy, Spain, Slovenia and Thailand.
+The past fifty+ years have seen a tremendous growth in the enthusiasm for our instrument as evidenced by the many gifted young artists who have performed at the Congresses.
+Congresses have been held in the United States, Canada, England, Germany, Japan, Italy, Spain, Slovenia, Thailand, Scotland, France and Croatia.

 Author of A Brief History of the World Saxophone Congress 1969-2000.